CodeLine-x/sit-facilitator/DEPLOYMENT.md

    - Click "Create Web Service"
    - Render will automatically deploy

+**Note**: The build process is optimized for Render's free tier by skipping TypeScript type declaration generation (`SKIP_DTS=true`), which significantly reduces memory usage during builds.
+The facilitator runs on `tsx` and doesn't require these type declarations at runtime.

 ## Testing Your Deployment

 Once deployed, test the facilitator endpoints: